Cascades in transport and optical conductivity of Twisted Bilayer Graphene

-The dichotomy between the local and topological properties can be incorporated within heavy fermion- like descriptions which include the remote bands~\cite{hauleArXiv2019,CalderonPRB2020,SongPRL2022,shiPRB2022,DattaNatComm2023}.
-In the different heavy fermion models for TBG, strongly correlated p$_+$ and p$_-$ orbitals centered in the AA region of the moir\'e unit cell, AA$_p$ orbitals in the following, account for the most part of the spectral weight of the flat bands and are coupled to more itinerant orbitals only around $\Gamma$.
+The dichotomy between the local and the topological properties can be incorporated within heavy fermion- like descriptions which include the remote bands~\cite{hauleArXiv2019,CalderonPRB2020,SongPRL2022,shiPRB2022,DattaNatComm2023}.
+These models deal with extended moir\'e orbitals, not atomic orbitals.
+In the different heavy fermion models for TBG, strongly correlated p$_+$ and p$_-$ orbitals located in the center of the moir\'e unit cell, the AA region, account for the most part of the spectral weight of the flat bands.
+These orbitals, named AA$_p$ orbitals in the following, are coupled to more itinerant orbitals only around $\Gamma$.
 Once the effect of the interactions are properly incorporated, the AA$_p$ orbitals tend to form local moments or heavy quasiparticles, depending on their filling~\cite{DattaNatComm2023,RaiPRX2024,HuPRL2023-2,KangPRL2021}.
 The electronic spectral weight $A({\bf k},\omega)$ obtained from DMFT calculations shows a characteristic momentum-selective incoherence and clear signatures of the Hubbard bands~\cite{DattaNatComm2023,RaiPRX2024} that could be studied in the future with nanoARPES or the Quantum Twisting Microscope~\cite{LisiNatPhys2021,QianNatMaterials2024,InbarNature2023}.
 Due to the intrinsic topology of the flat bands of TBG, the spectrum differs from that of standard Hubbard models and Mott insulators~\cite{DattaNatComm2023}.
 Without the need to involve any symmetry-breaking ordering, in the normal state, the spectral weight redistribution induced by the correlations produces a cascade spectrum in the DOS and asymmetric peaks in the inverse compressibility~\cite{DattaNatComm2023,RaiPRX2024,HuPRL2023-2,KangPRL2021} consistent with those observed experimentally ~\cite{WongNature2020,ChoiNatPhys2019,JiangNature2019,XieNature2019,ZondinerNature2020,SaitoNature2021,RozenNature2021}.
 Little is known about the transport properties of TBG within this heavy fermion framework and the type of electrons governing them~\cite{CalugaruArXiv2024,LuqueMerinoArXiv2024}.

 Optical spectroscopy has played a pivotal role in identifying the signatures of electronic correlations in many materials~\cite{BasovRevModPhys2011}.
 Optical transitions conserve spin, valley and momentum, making optical probes an ideal set-up to explore the spectrum of moir\'e heterostructures~\cite{StauberNJP2013,SunkuNanoLett2016,CalderonNPJ2020,HespNatPhys2021,YangScience2022, MolineroOptica24,Mendez-ValderramaPRL2024,LiNanoLetters2024,KumarArXiv2024,SeoArXiv2024}.
 At low frequencies, it provides information on the scattering rate of the carriers and their contribution to transport.
 Due to experimental challenges, doping dependent optical measurements of TBG are not available yet but they could be soon achieved~\cite{YangScience2022,LiNanoLetters2024,KumarArXiv2024,SeoArXiv2024}.